 CIfA2022 is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, nationality, education, experience, career or speciality.

-In this aim, we expect all conference delegates, presenters and exhibitors to adhere to the CIfA’s Code of Conduct, Policy Statement on Equal Opportunities and Statement about dignity and respect for staff which indicates the standard of conduct to which members of the Institute are expected to adhere as well as non-members by their participation in CIfA2021 online.
+In this aim, we expect all conference delegates, presenters and exhibitors to adhere to the CIfA’s Code of Conduct, Policy Statement on Equal Opportunities and Statement about dignity and respect for staff which indicates the standard of conduct to which members of the Institute are expected to adhere as well as non-members by their participation in CIfA2022 online and in person.